NixOS/release-wiki/src/Branch-Off.md

    Example: [22.11](https://github.com/NixOS/infra/commit/9a0b3674a11b445c973334c78e8ca0eda36775e4)

-1. Create the backport [labels](https://github.com/NixOS/nixpkgs/labels) for all new branches:
+1. Create the backport [label](https://github.com/NixOS/nixpkgs/labels) for the new release branch:
-   - `backport staging-24.05`
    - `backport release-24.05`

    Use the description `Backport PR automatically` and the color value `#0fafaa`